draliceviolett/Scriptor-Jekyll-Theme/_posts/2024/2024-01-02-blog-tour-the-guests.md

 <img src="/images/the-guests-200.jpg" alt="The Guests" style="float: right; margin-bottom: 10px; margin-left: 10px;">

-In <cite>The Guests</cite>, by Agnes Ratavn, middle-aged, lower middle-class Karin and Kai find themselves spending a week in a high spec holiday cabin in the Norwegian fjords.
+In <cite>The Guests</cite>, by Agnes Ravatn, middle-aged, lower middle-class Karin and Kai find themselves spending a week in a high spec holiday cabin in the Norwegian fjords.

 The cabin belongs to Iris, Karin's glamorous old school nemesis, who insists they borrow it &mdash; on the condition that joiner Kai builds her a new jetty &mdash; after Karin does her a good turn in spite of herself.